Chamber encouraging lawmakers to address taxes, workforce and opioid crisis is session - South Carolina Radio Network

 The South Carolina Chamber of Commerce announced its “Competitiveness Agenda” on Monday, a list of the organization’s legislative priorities..

-The first issue they’d like the General Assembly to address is relief foste ep..
-And CEO or both personal and property taxes.
+The first issue they’d like the General Assembly to address is income tax relief.

-“South Carolina’s income tax rate is the highest in the Southeast,” s]] Ted Pitts, of the South Carolina Chamber of Commerce.
+“South Carolina’s income tax rate is the highest in the Southeast,” Chamber CEO Ted Pitts said.
 “It taxes workers’ income above $14,000 at 7 percent, which is higher than every other state in the Southeast.
 We would like South Carolina to be competitive for workers and lower that income tax rate.”

 Pitts said states like Tennessee and Florida have no state income taxes and other states are at 5 percent.